YeeHo/Glutton/README.md

 # Glutton
-Please take 5 minutes to read this brief readme file before running Glutton script.
+Please take 5 minutes to read this brief readme file before running the Glutton script.

 Part 1 of 4.
 Introduction of Glutton